Permanent Radiant: Background and recording

 Crosses, which formed with Shaun Lopez, Chino Moreno and Chuck Doom, became inactive in 2015 after the supporting tours for their self-titled debut album.
 In the early 2020s, Lopez and Moreno revived Crosses and began writing and recording new music.
 Part of the reason for the eight-year gap between major releases was the fracturing relationship between Doom and the other members of Crosses.
 Another reason for the eight-year gap between major releases was proximity.
 During the group's early days, Lopez and Moreno lived down the street from each other in Los Angeles.
 For this new material, Lopez was traveling to Oregon to collaborate with Moreno in his home studio.
-Moreno was particularly interested in returning to Crosses because his main band Deftones had just released Ohms but its supporting tour was on hold indefinately due to the COVID-19 pandemic.
+Moreno was particularly interested in returning to Crosses because his main band Deftones had just released Ohms but its supporting tour was on hold indefinitely due to the COVID-19 pandemic.
 By the time of release for Permanent Radiant, Moreno estimated the duo had more than 20 songs in various stages of development, and that the songs they chose for Permanent Radiant represented the "safer" choices that most closely resembled the band's earlier material.
 Moreno elaborated: "We wanted to put something out to sort of solidify the return of the group without going too far from the foundation we created in the beginning."

 After releasing a stand-alone digital single covering Cause and Effect's "The Beginning of the End" in 2020 and a stand-alone digital single covering Q Lazzarus' "Goodbye Horses" in 2021, Crosses officially announced they signed to Warner Records and were working on new material.
 Their first new release under Warner was the double single "Initiation"/"Protection" in March 2022 and Permanent Radiant was formally announced in October 2022.
 The band's strategy was to slowly release new singles that would eventually lead to a new full-length album.